regolith-labs/steel/README.md

 ## Getting started

-To start building with Steel, simply add it to your program dependencies.
+To start building with Steel, simply add it to your workspace dependencies.

 ```
 cargo add steel